Blog

 No matter the endless ways the fashion retail store continues to evolve, the goal remains the same; sell product, protect margins, and achieve profit growth.

-But without a handle on merchandise planning, brands can fall behind in their growth trajectory and begin to plateau at the peak of their success.
+But without a handle on merchandising, brands can fall behind in their growth trajectory and begin to plateau at the peak of their success.

-Many fashion brands and retailers forego the role of the merchandise planner during early operations, however, this function is essential to ensuring that stores continue to have the right product in the right quantity, at the right price, at the right time.
+Many fashion brands and retailers forego the role of the merchandiser during early operations, however, this function is essential to ensuring that stores continue to have the right product in the right quantity, at the right price, at the right time.

-Especially for DTC or social media-based brands that experience exponential gains — even millions of dollars of turnover during the first couple of years — a merchandise planner is a necessity as brands are required to maintain and accelerate growth even further in order to succeed.
+Especially for DTC or social media-based brands that experience exponential gains — even millions of dollars of turnover during the first couple of years — a merchandiser is a necessity as brands are required to maintain and accelerate growth even further in order to succeed.

-Read on to discover why modern fashion businesses should invest in merchandising planning, and the right time to do so.
+Read on to discover why modern fashion businesses should invest in merchandising, and the right time to do so.

-Known for assortment and category planning, long-term buying strategies, and informing plans on pricing hierarchies, the merchandise planner is essentially in charge of the efficiency, productivity, and profitability of your stock.
+Known for assortment and category planning, long-term buying strategies, and informing plans on pricing hierarchies, the merchandiser is essentially in charge of the efficiency, productivity, and profitability of your stock.

 They are the gatekeepers of your product.